Affiliate marketing and referral marketing are two popular methods that businesses use to promote their products and services.

 What Is The Best Referral Program?

 Dropbox: Dropbox is one of the best referral programs out there.
 Dropbox’s refer-a-friend program offers $123 for every customer you refer.
-Dropbox has had huge success with its referral marketing campaign as they implement a double-sided reward system, where they give out a reward to both the referrer and the referred.
+Dropbox has had huge success with its referral marketing campaign as it implements a double-sided reward system, where it gives out a reward to both the referrer and the referred.
 Dropbox also stacks rewards for referrals.
-This means the more referral you get, the more money you make.
+This means the more referrals you get, the more money you make.

 How Do I Start Referral Marketing?

 Well, to start referral marketing, you need to first identify your niche and your targeted audience.
 Once you identify that, you want to create a referral program that incentivizes customers to refer your program to others, and then use tracking tools to track the success of your program.